yaojingguo/yaojingguo.github.com/_posts/2017-09-03-linux-kernel-time.md

 	frequency.
 - Programmable Interval Timer (PIT): embedded clock signal

-jiffies is updated by global timer. xtime is initialized from RTC. jiffies store the time passed since OS started.
+`jiffies` is updated by global timer. `xtime` is initialized from RTC.
+`jiffies` store the time passed since OS started.
 It is used by all the processors.
-Globbal timer is used to update jiffies.
+Global timer is used to update `jiffies`.
 Local timer is used to update process-load usage account and drive preemption.

 Local timer device: